RTimothyEdwards/open_pdks/README.md

     ./configure --help

-At a minimum you will want to pass a configure option to declare the location of the PDK vendor source distribution (which can be obtained separately),
+At a minimum you will want to pass a configure option to declare the PDK that you want to build.
+It is possible to build multiple PDKs at once, but not recommended due to the large memory and disk space overhead required by each one.

-    ./configure --enable-[PDK_name]-pdk=[path]
+    ./configure --enable-[PDK_name]-pdk

 The open_pdks version of the PDK can be built locally within open_pdks without the need to declare an install target or run "make install".
-However, it is recommended to declare a target location and install there, using
+However, it is highly recommended to declare a target location and install there, using

-    ./configure --prefix=[path] --enable-[PDK_name]-pdk=[path]
+    ./configure --prefix=[path] --enable-[PDK_name]-pdk

 followed by "make" and "make install".
+The default install location is /usr/local/share/pdk ([path] above is /usr/local).
+The install location should be a read-only filesystem area for regular users, since the PDK contents should not be altered.

 Also see the website at http://opencircuitdesign.com/open_pdks/.
 The "Install" page has full instructions for configuring and installing open_pdks.